 With 49% of marketers stating that web forms are their highest converting lead generation tool.

-The more people you can convert, the faster you will reach your website goals.
+The more people you can convert, the faster you will reach your website (and business) goals.

 Every website should have at least one goal.

 For B2B marketers, it’s usually a “contact us” type goal, in which they attempt to turn an anonymous website visitor into a business lead.

 Well, not quite.